 For some more tips and tricks check out some of the below articles:

 “Working Remotely: Tips from 100+ Remote Workers & Leaders” from HelpScout.

 “13 Tips and Tricks for Working Remotely and Loving It” from skillcrush.

 Working From Home Tips From Our Experienced Remote Employees” from Stack Overflow.

-And as always, if you need any help setting up your elections you can reach out to us here!
+And as always, if you need any help setting up your elections you can reach us at email@example.com!